pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

   - Install a version of [Tanzu Build Service](../tanzu-build-service/tbs-about.md) that provides an SBOM with a compatible Syft Schema Version.
-This is the method VMware reccomends.
+This is the method VMware recommends.
   - Deactivate the `failOnSchemaErrors` in `grype-values.yaml`.
 See [Install Supply Chain Security Tools - Scan](install-scst-scan.md).
 Although this change bypasses the check on Syft Schema Version, it does not resolve the incompatibility issue and produces a partial scanning result.